Solo Stove Campfire Review – Is It Worth $100?

 The Solo Stove Campfire is made out of 304 stainless steel.
 That’s durable stuff.

 But, if you do somehow break it (say by throwing your backpack off a cliff during a day hike?), you’re covered by a lifetime guarantee.
-From the Solo Stove Campfire reviews we’ve seen, they’re good about honoring this guarantee, as long as you don’t do something that’s obviously against their terms.
+From the Solo Stove Mesa reviews we’ve seen, they’re good about honoring this guarantee, as long as you don’t do something that’s obviously against their terms.

 3. Portable Enough For Section Hikers, Day Hikers & Camping

-These wood burning camp stoves were made specifically to be the ultimate cooking system for hiking and camping, so they’re made with portability front-and-center.
+These wood-burning camp stoves were made specifically to be the ultimate cooking system for hiking and camping, so they’re made with portability front and center.

 The Drawbacks